 The school offers a wide variety of pastoral support for pupils who encountering emotional difficulties:

-- Mr Simpson, Headteacher, and Ms Westlake, Deputy Headteacher, take overall responsibility for pastoral care and liaise with agencies if extra support is required.
+- Ms Westlake, Headteacher, and Mr Griffiths, Deputy Headteacher, take overall responsibility for pastoral care and liaise with agencies if extra support is required.

 - Teachers and Teaching Assistants are readily available to discuss issues and concerns.